-Bicycle And Pedestrian Accident Lawyers
+Bicycle and Pedestrian Accident Lawyers Elizabeth, NJ

 Motorists are supposed to yield to pedestrians.
 However, if you have ever been out walking and had to cross a street; you know that not every driver follows the law.
 In fact, some drivers try to intimidate pedestrians by playing a game of “chicken” with them, wherein they speed up to the crossing pedestrian in an attempt to get them to move quicker, and risk being hit by the passing vehicle.
 The same goes for bicyclists.

 Injured In A Bicycle Or Pedestrian Accident And Have Questions?
 We Can Help, Tell Us What Happened.

 Some drivers are aggressive, while others simply do not see or look for bicycles with whom they are sharing the road.
 Bicycle riders are so vulnerable that their injuries are usually serious, even when they wear helmets, and protective clothing.
 Broken bones are common while spinal cord and brain injuries are not unusual.
 Some bicycle accident victims are injured so severely that their lives are never the same again.

 Lawyers Who Can Advise You About Your Rights After a Bike or Pedestrian Accident

 At our law firm, CourtLaw, our attorneys have many years of experience helping clients injured in pedestrian and bicycle accidents.
 If you were injured or lost a loved one, please contact us today for a free consultation wherein we can discuss your situation and talk about your rights and options.